Tau-Eval: A Unified Evaluation Framework for Useful and Private Text Anonymization: Usage and Customization

 \paragraph{Metrics} Metrics are implemented as functions that accept one or two text inputs and return one or more scores.
 Experiments can utilize both \textsc{tau-eval}'s built-in metrics and custom functions, provided they follow the signature \texttt{Callable[[str | list[str], str | list[str]], dict]}.
 The experiment framework automatically detects and handles both built-in and custom metrics.

 \paragraph{Tasks} Tasks enable data loading and classification model integration.
-While tasksource and tasknet simplify access to the Huggingface Hub, users can create more sophisticated tasks by implementing the CustomTask interface.
-This interface requires a \texttt{dataset} attribute containing a Huggingface dataset and an \texttt{evaluate(self, new\_texts: list[str]) -> dict} method that processes anonymized texts.
+While tasksource and tasknet simplify access to the Hugging Face Hub, users can create more sophisticated tasks by implementing the \texttt{CustomTask} interface.
+This interface requires a \texttt{dataset} attribute containing a Hugging Face dataset and an \texttt{evaluate(self, new\_texts: list[str]) -> dict} method that processes anonymized texts.
 During experiments, the system anonymizes the task dataset and passes it to the evaluation method.